simonw/til/typescript/basic-tsc.md

     [9:33:56 AM] Found 1 error.
 Watching for file changes.

+## Using npx

+Tip [from @Benjie](https://twitter.com/Benjie/status/1302655836163014656): you can use [npx](https://www.npmjs.com/package/npx) to avoid the `./node_modules/.bin` prefix.
+I had thought that `npx` installed and ran a new global version, but it turns out it will notice your `node_modules` folder and run from that instead if one exists:

+    % npx tsc --watch

 ## Running this Visual Studio Code

 VSCode has built-in TypeScript support.
 Hit Shift+Command+B and select the `tsc: watch` option and it runs that watch command in a embedded terminal pane inside the editor itself.